 How to Declutter Your Bookshelves

 Go through your books one box or shelf at a time.
 Handle each book and think carefully whether or not it needs to be part of your permanent collection.
 Your goal is to look at every book with fresh eyes and not take its shelf spot for granted.
+Here are some guidelines for deciding which books to keep and which books to get rid of:

 Books to keep: